jreo03/g-rcp/README.md

 ### Updates
 * Some physical fixes
 * Braking system reworked
-* Set keyboard steering and automatic-shifting by default
+* Set keyboard steering, automatic-shifting, and rear-wheel-drive by default
 * Removed materials and textures from the car model to better indicate it being a placeholder asset

 ### Current Acknowledged Issues